About

 Lauren Hendry

-Lauren is our Project Manager.
-She will work to support the Highland Culture Collective’s artists and partners, and link the project to our sister Culture Collective projects across Scotland.
+Lauren was our Project Manager.
+She supported the Highland Culture Collective’s artists, and linked the project up to our sister Culture Collective projects across Scotland.

 Lauren is an arts producer based in Dingwall.
 Lauren has a background in performing and producing contemporary circus and theatre performance.